 If an employee is injured in an accident at work, they have legal rights, including being able to make a claim for injury compensation against their employer.
 Solicitors will pursue claims for personal injury compensation after an accident at work on a no win no fee basis.
 As an employer, you should refer any claim made to you to your employers liability insurance provider.
 In the main, they will handle things for you much as the personal injury compensation solicitor will be handling things for the claimant.
 You should be able to provide copies of machine servicing reports, procedure policies and accident book records.
 One thing an employer should never do after an accident at work is to try to ignore the claim.

-If you have been injured in an accident at work and want to make a claim for personal injury compensation, simply click here to make an online claim application.
+If you have been injured in an accident at work and want to make a claim for personal injury compensation, call us on 01225 430285 or if you prefer, we can call you back.
 We know your rights and can help you to get the justice you deserve.